 Allow me to share just a little of my personal travel story.

 I’ve signed up for whatever programs are offered.
-I hold a loyalty-branded credit card for one airline I frequent, and often use that same card to buy tickets on that airline’s competitors who offer a cheaper fare.
+I hold a loyalty-branded credit card for one airline I frequent and often use that same card to buy tickets from that airline’s competitors who offer a cheaper fare.
 Win-dash-Win!